SQweb-team/Multipass-SDK-PHP/README.md

 |`SQW_DWIDE`|Set to `false` to only enable SQweb on the current domain.
 Defaults to `true`.|
 |`SQW_LANG`|You may pick between `en` and `fr`.|

+##Known Issues

+If you change the value of `SQW_DWIDE` after initial deployment, your users will have to log in again since their auth cookie will no longer be valid.

 ##Contributing